-- Cause the top molars to bite inside the lower molars (crossbite).
+- Cause the top molars to bite inside the lower molars (cross bite).

 Helping your child quit a sucking habit

-Treating sucking habits in children isn't usually necessary.
+Treating sucking habits in children isn't usually needed.
 Most children stop on their own.
 Most parents find it easier to wean a child from pacifier use than from thumb- or finger-sucking.
 Children who continue to suck their thumbs till early school age may feel pressure from their peers and may decide to stop then.